RedhawkSDR/assets/sdr/devices/FmRdsSimulator/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.FmRdsSimulator`.
+Contains the source and build script for the REDHAWK `rh.FmRdsSimulator` device.
 This device is designed to be used in conjunction with the `libRfSimulators` library.
-Using the simulator library, this Front End Interfaces compliant REDHAWK device will generate FM modulated mono or stereo audio with RDS encoded PI (Call Sign), PS (Short Text), and RT (Full Text) data.
+Using the simulator library, this FRONTEND Interfaces compliant REDHAWK device will generate FM modulated mono or stereo audio with RDS encoded PI (Call Sign), PS (Short Text), and RT (Full Text) data.